NielsOtten/Datavisualisation-Tracklog/README.md

 Datavisualisation from the tracklog api: http://stud.cmi.hro.nl/0896704/tracklog

-##Concept 1:
-Every entry is shown on a map and connect through lines.
-You can click on categories, datatypes or companies to minimize the data that is shown.

-##Concept 2:
-This concept is kinda like "scotland yard" the board game.
+Created a little game where everybody can move around a map and try to find where i have been.
+This data is obtained from an api i created for a school assignment.

 ###Player:
 - Can move around the map